How Arts Award can work for you

 Information about adviser training and planning your Arts Award delivery

-Information on how we can support you including extensive case studies, resources, and online and face-to-face support offers
+Information on how we can support you including extensive case studies, resources, and online and face-to-face support offers.
+All advisers with specific access requirements are also eligible for a support visit.

 Transgender young people - We are aware that some transgender or agender young people may not wish to be identified as male or female.
 At the moment these are the only gender options available when enrolling young people for moderation and we are working to address this.
 In the meantime, when providing details of any young person whom this affects the gender field can be left blank.